DecBayComp/TRamWAy/doc/index.rst

 * spatial :ref:`tessellation <tessellation>` and temporal segmentation
 * :ref:`inference <inference>` of diffusivity, drift, force and potential energy
-* analyses of the estimated force, such as curl calculation and `Bayes factor <https://github.com/DecBayComp/TRamWAy/tree/bayes_factor>`_ calculation to distinguish interactions and spurious forces
+* analyses of the estimated force, such as curl calculation and :ref:`Bayes factor <inference_bayes_factor>` calculation to distinguish interactions and spurious forces
-* and more: generation of random trajectories, plotting utilities, etc
+* and more: generation of random-walk trajectories, plotting utilities, etc